Advertisement Close

 His Majesty’s speech made it clear that he sees the current state of international diplomacy as crumbling, especially in the face of injustices like those faced by Palestinians.
 He warned, The reality is that some nations are above international law.
 That global justice bows to the well of power, that human rights are selective privileges to be granted or denied.”
 The King’s voice, filled with both anger and sympathy, indicated that this was a last-straw plea for peace.
 We cannot stand for that, and we must recognize that undermining our international institutions and global frameworks is one of the greatest threats to our global security today.”

-Source: The live video of the king’s speech on the UN YouTube channel.
+Source: The live video of the King of Jordan speech on the UN YouTube channel.
 This image shows King Abdullah II bin Al-Hussein giving his speech at the podium of the United Nations in the 79th cycle, showing extreme anger.

 He also addressed the extremist idea propagated by Israelis that Jordan could serve as an alternative homeland for Palestinians.
 The King strongly rejected, “Be very, very clear: that will never happen.
 We will never accept the forced displacement of Palestinians, which is a war crime.”
 Allowing Palestinians to be displaced to Jordan, he warned, would amount to ethnic cleansing, and he emphasized that Jordan would never support such an act.

-Amir Tamim bin Hamad Al Thani of Qatar delivered a powerful speech addressing the ongoing atrocities faced by Palestinians, painting a vivid picture of the advanced weaponry used by Israel against an imprisoned population in both the West Bank and Gaza.
-He strongly condemned Israel’s justification of its actions, calling them crimes of genocide, not just warfare.
+Amir Tamim bin Hamad Al Thani of Qatar delivered a powerful speech addressing the ongoing atrocities faced by Palestinians, painting a vivid picture of how advanced the weapons of Israel are.
+While the Palestinians are all prisoners either in the West Bank or Gaza and have nothing to fight with except their faith, He strongly condemned Israel’s justification of its actions, calling them crimes of genocide, not just warfare.
 “This is not a war with the well-known and common concept of war, but it is a crime of genocide through the most sophisticated weapons against the people.”
-He illustrated the calculated destruction being wrought on the Palestinian people, where even women, children, and the elderly are victims of this aggression.

 In a sharp metaphor, Amir Tamim bin Hamad Al Thani compared this war to “a mercy bullet into the heart of international legitimacy,” criticizing how the principles of justice established after World War II are being dismantled.
 He pointed out that the failure to learn from history is leading the world towards greater wars and bloodshed, stating, “The consequences of this approach are visible before our very eyes, yet it seems some are still trying to find a way to perpetuate the war without addressing the root causes.”

 In his closing remarks, Amir Tamim bin Hamad Al Thani reaffirmed Qatar’s commitment to supporting the Palestinian people, stressing that the occupation will only end when Palestinians are granted their legitimate rights.
-He urged the international community to take concrete steps towards ending the occupation, stating, “The establishment of an independent Palestinian state within a just and permanent solution is in the interest of both the Israeli and Palestinian peoples.”
+He urged the international community to take concrete steps towards ending the occupation, stating, “The establishment of an independent Palestinian state within the borders of 1967 is a just and permanent solution in the interest of both the Israeli and Palestinian peoples.”

 Some absence is way loader!